juniorsundarCasual/TGT/vault/volume-5.chapter-337.md

 Her body felt cold, and then hot, and then cold again.
 Was this a fever?

-She instinctively huddled into a ball to contain the smidgen of heat still coursing through her body, but was surprised to find a heavy comforter hugging her tightly.
+She instinctively huddled into a ball to contain the smidgen of heat still coursing through her body but was surprised to find a heavy comforter hugging her tightly.

 ____